 Although costly, a good agency will have the expertise to handle advertising for you, including creating ads, choosing where to advertise and negotiating rates.

 - Unless you have in-house expertise, you may find it difficult to create an effective ad yourself.
-However, if you only want help with ad creation, a freelance copywriter is a cost-effective option.
-More and more firms are getting external copywriters to write their website content and their ads, to ensure that they are not written with too legalistic a slant.
+However, if you only want help with ad creation, a freelance copywriter or designer is a cost-effective option.
+More and more firms are getting external copywriters to write their website content and their ads, to ensure that they are more accessible to people and less ‘stuffy’.

 - As well as creating ads, an agency can recommend appropriate media channels and negotiate advertising rates.
 However, it is important to check upfront that they will pass on any discounts to you.